adruomnfd/pine/README.md

 build/pine scenes/nspheres.txt result.bmp
 ```
 All the settings like `samplesPerPixel` or `filmSize` are specified in the scene file (`scenes/nspheres.txt`).
-After rendering is finished, you can find the result `result.bmp` in the same folder
+After rendering is finished, you can find the result `result.png` in the same folder
 <img src="docs/results/nspheres.png" width="600"/>